 Thus, there is no legal recourse, no consequences that landlords can enforce when a tenant fails to pay rent.
 Yet there are consequences if the landlord fails to make their mortgage payment, with many landlords still subject to foreclosure if they default.

 Real Estate Investors Have Control Over Their Returns

 One of the major differences in real estate versus stocks is that real estate investors keep control over their investments.
 When you buy a stock, you hope for the best based on historical performance.
 You have exactly one recourse if you don’t like the returns: sell your shares.

-Real estate investors can improve the property to attract better tenants and raise rents.
+Real estate investors can improve the property to attract better tenants and raise rents (not that we would recommend raising rents in this exact moment).
 They can modify their tenant screening practices to place better tenants.
 For example, at this moment landlords could opt to rent only to those in industries largely unaffected by the coronavirus, such as healthcare, IT, and ecommerce.

 Landlords can also protect against rent defaults through rent default insurance.
 If the tenant stops paying rent, the insurance company starts paying it, until you replace them with a rent-paying tenant.

 Actionable Advice: Tighten your tenant screening standards.
 Look for stable applicants with jobs not likely to suffer from the outbreak.
 As always, choose tenants most likely to stay long-term, as turnovers are where landlords lose the most money and time.

 If you learn that your contractors are out of work, consider using this opportunity to make property upgrades and repairs.
 Now could make the perfect time to negotiate with contractors for better rates!

 Stock and real estate investors alike should buy when others panic, to move opposite the herd mentality.
 If you’re looking for places to invest money during the pandemic, the COVID-19 crisis offers opportunity, not just damage and risk.